sethjensen1/end-point-blog/2023/04/avoiding-n-plus-one-queries-in-rails-apps.md

 <% end %>
 ```

 For each book, a separate SQL query is executed to retrieve the author’s name.
-If we have 3 books, there are 4 queries in total.
-One to fetch all books and three additional queries for fetching associated authors.
+If we have 3 books, there are 4 queries in total: one to fetch all books and three additional queries for fetching associated authors.
 In the logs it would look something like this:

 ```ruby
 SELECT "books".* FROM "books"